Defirence/CSGO-Ping-Tester/README.md

 # DIY / Compile it yourself

-Use pyinstaller with the argument:
+Use pyinstaller with the argument (and resources from the build folder):

 pyinstaller guimain.py